-In respect of the assessment of need for any services provided under functions contained in welfare enactments within the meaning of section 16 and which have been delegated.
+Section 7 In respect of the assessment of need (Persons discharged from hospital.) for any services provided under functions contained in welfare for any services provided under functions contained in welfare enactments within the meaning of section 16 and which have been delegated.

-(Duty of local authority to take into account abilities of carer.)
+Section 8 (Duty of local authority to take into account abilities of carer.)